Features and Eligibility

 - The length of the placement is 12 weeks, though fellows may negotiate with their faculty mentors for flexibility in their schedules.

-- Each fellow will receive a stipend of $3,000 for participation, paid in segments and contingent on continued faculty satisfaction with their work.
+- Each fellow will receive a stipend of $3,000 for participation, paid in segments and contingent on continued faculty satisfaction with their participation.
+Students must be eligible for student employment at Evergreen to be able to receive the stipend.

 - Fellows are asked to attend the SURF opening reception with their faculty in June.
 In the fall, fellows will present their summer work at a college symposium.
 Fellows may also be invited to participate in other events throughout the year, including informal summer gatherings to share their progress.